BUMETCS673/cs673f25a2project-cs673a2f25team5/README.md

 │   │   ├── tox.ini                 # tox environment definitions
 │   │   └── uv.lock                 # tox environment definitions
 │   └── frontend/                   # event manager frontend code
 │       ├─ src/app/                 # App Router pages (layout.tsx, page.tsx)
 │       ├─ public/                  # Static assets
-│       ├─ eslint.config.mjs
+│       ├─ eslint.config.mjs        # Configuration file for ESLint and prettier
 │       ├─ next.config.ts           # output: "standalone"
-│       ├─ package.json
+│       ├─ package.json             # Meta data for the project
-│       ├─ package-lock.json
+│       ├─ package-lock.json        # Records the exact version of every package installed in node_modules
-│       ├─ postcss.config.mjs
+│       ├─ postcss.config.mjs       # Defines how PostCSS should process CSS files
-│       ├─ tsconfig.json
-│       └─ src/app/globals.css
-├── docs/                           # event manager plan, proposal, and design docs ├── .gitignore                      # files or folder to be ignored by git ├── Dockerfile.backend              # dockerfile with definitions to build the backend image
+│       ├─ tsconfig.json            # Defines how the compiler should compile the project's TS files into JS │       └─ src/app/globals.css      # Style sheet that should persist across all pages ├── docs/                           # event manager plan, proposal, and design docs ├── .gitignore                      # files or folder to be ignored by git ├── Dockerfile.backend              # dockerfile with definitions to build the backend image